MoritzLange/py-orthpol/README.md

 The need to have an easy to use package that can generate polynomials orthogonal with respect to arbitrary weight functions is motivated by applications in the field of Uncertainty Quantification (UQ).
 In UQ, collections of such polynomials are known as generalized Polynomial Chaos (gPC).
-My end goal is to provide a tool that makes it **ridiculously easy** to construct these polynomials.
+The author's goal is to provide a tool that makes it **ridiculously easy** to construct these polynomials.

 How does this fork differ from the master?